 Regulatory or midstream interface requirements.
 Custody transfer, air permit continuous monitoring, midstream allocation that needs flow data every hour.
 Some contracts and permits require the instrumentation.

-If none of those apply, a phone-based field data capture tool plus a pumper on a solid route is probably the honest answer.
-See oilfield monitoring for the stack options at each size.
+If none of those apply (meaning this is a conventional well where SCADA never penciled, or legacy SCADA that has turned into a maintenance drag), a phone-based field data capture tool plus remote monitoring that drops in without a trench or an integrator is probably the honest answer.
+See oilfield monitoring for the stack options.

 Where SCADA Breaks Down